fbpx

 The Importance of Supporting Small, Local Businesses During the Holiday Season

-Additionally, if each person spent $100 a year more on local businesses instead of chain stores, it would put an extra $3 million into our economy and create thousands more jobs every year.
+Just like The Canadian Federation of Independent Business (CFIB) during the pandemic encouraged consumers to dedicate part of their spending for the holidays on local stores to support small businesses—there’s every need to continue with the practice.
+Because if each person spent $100 a year more on local businesses instead of chain stores, it would put an extra $3 million into our economy and create thousands more jobs every year.

-So, whether you’re doing shopping or for yourself or your company, here are reasons why you should shop small:
+So, whether you’re doing shopping for yourself or your company, here are reasons why you should shop small:

-• You’ll find unique items (especially gifts!).
 Speaking of unique gifts, local businesses truly shine when it comes to holiday shopping.
 We don’t know how they do it, but small shops somehow always manage to find unusual gifts that friends and family love.
 Even better?
 When recipients unwrap your incredibly unique gifts, you can proudly declare you found them at boutique stores in your community.

-• It fosters a sense of community.
 The more you shop local, the more you’ll get to know your local merchants — and they’ll get to know you.
 There’s something nice about walking into a store where people greet you by name (not to mention provide exceptional service).
 Shopping small really does make you feel like part of the community.
 It’s something a big-box store, or online shopping, just can’t offer.

-• It lowers your carbon footprint.
 This is a benefit of shopping small you may not immediately think of but it’s a big one.
 Those of us lucky enough to be able to walk to local shops cut down on the use of cars and buses.
 Shopping locally also eliminates the carbon footprint of delivery and packaging materials associated with online shopping.

-• You’ll help keep your neighbors employed.
-Local businesses employ an estimated 77 million Americans, creating roughly two-thirds of all private sector jobs.3 Choosing to shop at a neighborhood store, during the holiday season and beyond, not only keeps local small businesses open, it helps all those workers stay employed.
+Local businesses employ an estimated 77 million Americans, creating roughly two-thirds of all private sector jobs.
+Choosing to shop at a neighborhood store, during the holiday season and beyond, not only keeps local small businesses open, but it also helps all those workers stay employed.
 That’s definitely something to celebrate.

-• You’ll keep local businesses thriving.
 It’s a simple premise but one that we often forget: Spending money at local small businesses keeps them in business.
 Small businesses can’t survive, or thrive, without your support — not just on Small Business Saturday, but throughout the year.

 (Excerpt taken from the website: OneMoreFinacial)